ec429/hbuilder/RULES.md

 * Manu: up to ±5% (FRESH) / ±2% (MARK)
 * Accu: up to ±4 (FRESH) / ±1 (MARK)

+Note that refits cannot take the total bonus/malus on any axis outside the range that would be possible for a fresh design.
+Thus if e.g. the original design had a +5% drag modifier, a mark refit could have a drag modifier anywhere from +3% to +5%, but if +6% or +7% were rolled it would be truncated to +5%.

 Prototyping takes time (and money), and so does tooling up for series production.
 You can either order a design 'off the drawing board', running both processes in parallel, or prototype the design